ABUSHEIKHSP/DiscoveryStudioVisualizer/README.md

 # **Installation**

+- Open terminal and run ```cd```.
+This will take you to home dir if you are somewhere else.
-- Clone the github repository by using the command  ```git clone https://github.com/ABUSHEIKHSP/DiscoveryStudioVisualizer.git``` in the terminal.
+- Then clone the github repository by using the command  ```git clone https://github.com/ABUSHEIKHSP/DiscoveryStudioVisualizer.git``` in the terminal.
 - The downloaded repository will have the name **DiscoveryStudioVisualizer**'.
 <br>